REGULATION 99-66 under the Beverage Containers Act (O.C. 99-672)

 Encorp Atlantic, a grocer/soft drink consortium, was set up to act as the Agent for the bottlers of all non-alcoholic beverages.
 Encorp is responsible for reimbursing deposits and collecting, processing and marketing the scrap materials.
 Redemption Centres remit their deposits to Encorp and are reimbursed for the refunds.
 All unredeemed deposits and scrap revenues are shared between Encorp for the management of the system and the Environmental Trust Fund of New Brunswick.
 Encorp also uses these monies for education and awareness campaigns about recycling and reuse.
 Redemption Centers are run by small, independent operators, with some municipalities running them as well.
 Government involvement is limited to licencing the Redemption Centres and some oversight of the system.

 Beer and liquor are sold exclusively in the Alcool New Brunswick Liquor (ANBL) liquor stores and are included in the Beverage Container Act.
 Liquor stores do not accept returns so all beer and liquor bottles flow into the Redemption Centre system.
-Bottles are returned to the Brewers, cans flow through Neighborhood Recycling, the agent appointed by ANBL.
 Prior to the creation of the half-back system there were already a number of bottle dealers who refunded beer bottle deposits.
 They have since become licenced Redemption Centre operators.
 Redemption Centers are licensed by the Department of Environment.
 The licensed Redemption Centers receive a handling fee for each bottle handled for the Brewers.
 The Brewers are responsible for freight costs incurred when picking up empties from the Redemption Centers.

 "Beverage Container Handling Fees."
-New Brunswick Department of Local Government and Environment.
+New Brunswick Department of Environment and Local Government.
 Effective April 2017.

 "Global Deposit Book 2020: An Overview of Deposit Systems for One-Way Beverage Containers."
 Reloop Inc. 15 December 2020.